 The School of Business works collaboratively with majors throughout the university to offer fundamental business courses.
-These courses can be combined to form one of 2 minors offered by the school.
-A special collaboration exist with the School of Arts and Design, where merchandise management majors earn a minor as part of their required course of study.
-These options allow those with careers outside of business the ability to prepare themselves for the complexities of the work world.
-To meet the needs of non-traditional students, the department offers the majors of Business Administration and Business/Professional Communication, as well as minors in an accelerated format.
+A special collaboration exists with the School of Arts and Design, where Merchandise Management majors in the Fashion and Interior Design programs earn a minor as part of their course of study.
+These options allow those with careers outside of business the ability to prepare themselves for the complexities of working in business allied with their major.
+To meet the needs of non-traditional students, the department offers the major of Business Administration as well as minors in an accelerated format.
 The Accelerated programs prepare students for managerial positions and graduate studies by developing skills in effective communication, logical problem solving, and responsible decision making.

-Post-graduate students can earn certificates in Accounting, Business Administration, Marketing and Business/Professional Communication by completing all the requirements listed for a major
+Post-graduate students can earn certificates in Accounting and Business Administration, by completing all the requirements listed for a major.
+A post-baccalaureate certificate is also available in Health Systems Leadership.

-See the graduate bulletin for information on the Masters of Business Administration (MBA) Program including its track in Health Systems Leadership
+See the graduate bulletin for information on the Masters of Business Administration (MBA) Program including its track in Health Systems Leadership.

-To be admitted to the department, a student must have:
+To be admitted to the School of Business a student must have:

-- sophomore standing (30 credits); - completed four Mount Mary University business courses with the minimum grade point average for the chosen major, and have an overall grade point average of 2.0; - completed ENG 120 Composition II with a grade of C or better, except for Business/Professional communication which requires a grade of BC or better;

-- completed the math requirement for the chosen major with a grade of C or better; and - completed CSC 205 Computers and Their Uses with a grade of C or better. - Although we welcome transfer credits, graduation requires at least 18 credits on the MMU campus (for a major) or 9 credits on campus (for a minor).
+- sophomore standing (30 credits); - completed four Mount Mary University business courses with the minimum grade point average for the chosen major, and have an overall grade point average of 2.0; - completed ENG 120 Composition II with a grade of C or better; - completed the mathematics requirement for the chosen major or minor with a grade of C or better; and - completed BUS 105 Computers and Their Uses with a grade of C or better. (majors only) - We welcome transfer credits, although graduation requires at least 18 department credits on the MMU campus for a major and 9 credits on campus for a minor.

-Once admitted, students must maintain a 2.0 overall grade point average with an average 2.5 in business administration, marketing, and business/professional communication major courses; 3.0 in accounting major courses; and 2.5 in business administration minor courses.
+Once admitted, students must maintain a 2.0 overall grade point average with an average 2.5 in Business Administration major courses and a 3.0 in Accounting Major courses; and 2.5 in all Business minor courses.